hunterbridges/dabes_engine/readme.md

 * iOS build

 What is not yet done:
-* Slimmed down SDL.framework for the iOS proj
+* Remove SDL dependency on iOS
 * Physics engine:
     * Raycasting
     * Raycast to build an accumulated opposing pressure